redacademy/reason-react-todo/README.md

 ## Links

-Intrested in React, ReasonReact, ReasonML and moere?
-Find us at [RED Acedemy](https://redacademy.com/)
+Interested in React, ReasonReact, ReasonML and more?
+Find us at [RED Academy](https://redacademy.com/)